Does dancing experience give Strictly stars an advantage?

 Kai Widdrington and Angela Rippon dance on Strictly (BBC)

-Dancing has played a role in Rippon’s life too.
-At 78, she is the oldest ever Strictly contestant but already she has been showing off her fabulous high kicks and moves during the live shows.
+Dancing played a role in Rippon’s life too.
+At 78, she was the oldest ever Strictly contestant but she showed off her fabulous high kicks and moves during the live shows.

 In 1976, Rippon famously wowed the nation with her high-kicking dance routine in the Morecambe and Wise Christmas special.
 She later went on to host Come Dancing, Strictly’s predecessor on the BBC.

-Ahead of the show, she addressed the speculation around her dancing past saying: "I was 37 for Morecambe and Wise!
+Ahead of the 2023 series, she addressed the speculation around her dancing past saying: "I was 37 for Morecambe and Wise!
 It was a very long time ago.
 I presented Come Dancing, I didn't dance in Come Dancing.

 Ernie Wise, one half of British comedy duo known as 'Morecambe and Wise'- with TV Presenter ANGELA RIPPON in a scene from The Morecambe and Wise Show.
 Date, 09.11.1984.
 (Photo by Avalon/Getty Images)